aThorp96/ChadBotX/README.md

 # Results

-Ended up working but only after very particular configuration, could not get it to work on boot.
+Ended up working but only after very particular configuration; Could not get it to work on boot, causing desyncs after the first level.

 ![ChadBotX](https://github.com/aThorp96/ChadBotX/blob/master/screenshot.png)